The force-free twisted magnetosphere of a neutron star: Introduction

 We will focus our attention on the class of neutron stars with the highest magnetic field strength, $B\sim 10^{14}$ G, the so-called {\it magnetars}.
 The spectra of magnetars suggest the presence of a twist (a toroidal component) in the magnetosphere (Tiengo et al.\ 2013; see Mereghetti, Pons \& Melatos 2015 for a review on magnetar properties).
 This twist may be maintained on long timescales by a transfer of helicity from the interior of the star (Thompson \& Duncan 1995), and also implies that the magnetosphere is not current-free.
 Thus, magnetosphere models are important in the context of long-term magnetic field evolution of neutron stars with strong magnetic fields (Vigan\`{o} et al.\ 2013).
 In the case of the twisted magnetosphere models that we discuss here, energy and helicity can be transferred from the stellar interior into the magnetosphere and vice versa, thus significantly affecting the evolution.
 Although rotation is crucial to explain the emission mechanism of ordinary pulsars, magnetars have a slow rotation rate and its effect will not be considered in this work.
 Thus, we will consider the force-free magnetosphere models of non-rotating neutron stars.
 Without rotation, the pulsar equation reduces to the standard Grad--Shafranov equation which determines the equilibrium structure of the magnetic field in a plasma.
-Although much simpler than the pulsar equation, the Grad-Shafranov equation contains an additional unknown function that cannot be determined by imposing continuity of the solution, and can be freely specified.
-Solutions to the Grad--Shafranov equation are of interest both in the astrophysical context of magnetic fields, as well as in plasma physics in the context of magnetic confinement and fusion.
-Notwithstanding this great interest, analytic or semi-analytic solutions available for this case are rather limited (see for example, Atanasiu et al.\ 2004 in the context of magnetic confinement and Thompson, Lyutikov \& Kulkarni 2002 in the context of magnetars), and, in general, numerical solutions are needed (Vigan\`{o}, Pons \& Miralles 2011; Glampedakis, Lander \& Andersson 2014; Pili, Bucciantini \& Del Zanna 2015).
+Although much simpler than the pulsar equation, the Grad--Shafranov equation contains an additional unknown function that cannot be determined by imposing continuity of the solution, and can be freely specified.
+Solutions to the Grad--Shafranov equation are of interest both in the astrophysical context of magnetic fields and in plasma physics in the context of magnetic confinement and fusion.
+Notwithstanding this great interest, analytic or semi-analytic solutions available for this case are rather limited (see, for example, Atanasiu et al.\ 2004 in the context of magnetic confinement and Thompson, Lyutikov \& Kulkarni 2002 in the context of magnetars), and, in general, numerical solutions are needed (Vigan\`{o}, Pons \& Miralles 2011; Glampedakis, Lander \& Andersson 2014; Fujisawa \& Kisaka 2014; Pili, Bucciantini \& Del Zanna 2015).
 Vigan\`{o} et al.\ (2011) use a magneto-frictional method to relax an initial (random) magnetic field to a force-free configuration.
 However, they require a surface current in order to connect their solution to a current-free field at the outer boundary.
-Glampedakis et al.\ (2014) solve for the interior and exterior equilibrium magnetic field simultaneously applying the code of Lander \& Jones (2009) to the two regions separately, which implicitly forces the magnetic field to remain finite at infinity.
-Pili et al.\ (2015) solve the Grad--Shafranov equation in a single domain encompassing the interior and the exterior, by extending the interior solution to the low density exterior.
+Glampedakis et al.\ (2014) solve for the interior and exterior equilibrium magnetic fields simultaneously applying the code of Lander \& Jones (2009) to the two regions, while implicitly forcing the magnetic field to remain finite at infinity.
+A similar approach is taken by Fujisawa \& Kisaka (2014), who in addition treat the core and crust separately by imposing magnetohydrostatic equilibrium in the core and Hall equilibrium in the crust, giving rise to surface currents at the crust-core interface.
+Pili et al.\ (2015) solve the Grad--Shafranov equation in a single domain encompassing the interior and the exterior by extending the interior solution to the low-density exterior.